Pageantry Fall 2018

-Featuring: Your summer edition of Pageantry magazine is on the way and we’re definitely putting the sizzle in summer.
-Your new Pageantry magazine edition brings you the hottest information in Celebrating the Glamour Lifestyle as we travel to Columbus, Ohio, and once again hit the stage with the crowning of Miss Arnold Teen Fitness 2018.
+Pageantry always puts you in the spotlight within our exclusive Celebrities, Personalities, and Patter pictorial exclusives.
 But we don’t stop there!
-Pageantry magazine’s industry expert writers bring you the latest tips and secrets to success in hairstyles, makeup, fitness, communications 101, modeling, body shaping and body sculpting, and breaking into showbiz.
-And of course, we always put you in the spotlight within our exclusive Celebrities, Personalities, and Patter picture pages.
+Pageantry magazine’s industry expert writers bring you the latest tips and insider secrets to success in hairstyles, makeup, fitness, communications 101, modeling, body shaping and body sculpting, and breaking into showbiz.
 More?
 Check out the Club Pageantry Winners’ Circle spotlight pages.
+The Fall 2018 edition of Pageantry will provide you with all the inspiration and insider secrets you need to succeed.
 Pageantry… Celebrating the Glamour Lifestyle!

 Click here to Subscribe

 Miss America Drops the Swimsuit Competition: Miss America chairwoman Gretchen Carlson announces the changes within the Miss America competition on ABC’s Good Morning America.
 Most notably, the iconic organization will no longer include the Lifestyle & Fitness competition, better known as the Swimsuit Competition.

 “We are no longer a pageant,” Gretchen Carlson, the first former Miss America to be named chair of the Board of Trustees of the Miss America Organization, said on “GMA.”
 “We are a competition.”
 You may view the interview with Miss America 1989 and MAO chairwoman Gretchen Carlson from today’s broadcast of GMA on ABC.